Bishop's College School: At Little Forks, in Bishop's University

 James Williams (bishop) (1825–1892) graduated from Pembroke College, Oxford in 1851 was appointed Headmaster of the grammar school in 1857.
 The Bishops William Hall at the Little Forks Campus is donated completely by BCS alumni to honor their headmaster, yet after the transfer of the school across the river, the building became the property of Bishop's University.

 Bishop's College applied to Queen Victoria for a royal charter and received it in 1853 highlights providing education for young people in Lower Canada when BCS was a constituent part of the Bishop's College, and where then Bishop's University today was the University of Bishop's College.
 There was no gymnasium in those days, but the boys had bars, swings, etc., in one corner of the play-ground.
 From 1860 onwards, the surroundings of the school began to develop substantially.
 The Canadian Pacific Railway (CPR) located a station in Lennoxville.
-It would now take only 4 hours to Ottawa, 6 hours to Toronto and 8 hours to New York from BCS by train.
+It would now take only 4 hours to Ottawa, 6 hours to Toronto and 8 hours to New York City from BCS by train.
 The student body began to grow more diverse.
 In 1864, the first Governor General of Canada (Then as the Governor-Generals of the two Canadas) after the Canadian Confederation, Lord Monck visited BCS with Lady Monck, a quote was left: